tomasz-oponowicz/neptun629/README.md

 # neptun629

-Aesthetic portfolio theme for developers.
+Aesthetic portfolio theme for developers released under [the MIT License](https://github.com/tomasz-oponowicz/neptun629/blob/master/LICENSE.txt).
 The _Neptun 629_ is a model name of [the first mass-produced television set](http://stare-telewizory.republika.pl/grafika/katalog/duze/kat79/neptun426.jpg).
 It suggests an old school style and a focus on basics.
 The Neptun629 theme is partially based on the amazing [Ghostwriter theme](https://github.com/roryg/ghostwriter).

 Key features include: